Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Introduction

-If a GA is part of a binary system, further interesting phenomenology arises already in the perturbative regime, such as the orbit-cloud resonances~\cite{B1,B2,B3,Berti_1,HSC}, dynamical friction (DF) or ionization~\cite{B4, B5, ZJ, Takahashi_2, Tomaselli:2023ysb}, cloud-induced suppression of the SR instabilities~\cite{WY_3} and the cloud-induced periastron precession \cite{Su}.
-In discussion of these effects the gravity of the cloud is usually neglected (an exception being \cite{Ferreira_2017}, which studies the orbitdf of a small companion at relatively small distance from the cloud in scalar SR ground state), and the cloud mass is usually assumed to be not much smaller than its initial saturated value (an exception being~\cite{Takahashi:2023flk}).
+If the GA is part of a binary system, further interesting phenomenology arises already in the perturbative regime, such as the orbit-cloud resonances~\cite{B1,B2,B3,Berti_1,HSC}, dynamical friction (DF) or ionization~\cite{B4, B5, ZJ, Takahashi_2, Tomaselli:2023ysb}, companion-induced suppression of the SR instabilities~\cite{WY_3} and the cloud-induced orbit precession \cite{Su}.
+In discussion of these effects the gravity of the cloud is usually neglected (an exception being \cite{Ferreira_2017}, which studies the orbits of a small companion at relatively small distance from the cloud in scalar SR ground state), and the cloud mass is usually assumed to be not much smaller than its initial saturated value (an exception being~\cite{Takahashi:2023flk}).
 However, as first pointed out in \cite{Kavic:2019cgk} for the scalar GA, if the cloud mass is included in the orbit dynamics, the intrinsic mass depletion of the cloud (DC) due to its gravitational-wave (GW) emission would affect the orbit evolution in an opposite manner with other dissipative effects, i.e., it tends to make the binary outspiral, and this effect is actually important at large radius.
-Recently, the cloud mass depletion have also been considered in \cite{Xie:2022uvp} for scalar cloud (albeit using a different sign for the effect of mass depletion), and in \cite{Fell:2023mtf} implicitly for the case of a relativistic vector cloud in the SR ground state, but neglecting all other cloud-induced dissipations.
-A binary system with time-varying mass was treated in~\cite{hadjidemetriou1963two, dosopoulou2016orbital1, dosopoulou2016orbital2}.
-Besides the SR clouds, there are proposals to search for the anomalous orbit evolution due to mass variation arised, e.g., from enhanced BH evaporation~\cite{Simonetti:2010mk} and the accretion of background DM into the BH~\cite{Akil:2023kym}.
+Recently, the cloud mass depletion has also been considered in \cite{Xie:2022uvp} for the scalar cloud (albeit using a different sign for its effect), and in \cite{Fell:2023mtf} for a relativistic vector cloud in the SR ground state, but neglecting other cloud-induced dissipations.
+Besides the SR clouds, there are proposals to search for the anomalous orbit evolution due to mass variation arising, e.g., from enhanced BH evaporation~\cite{Simonetti:2010mk} and the accretion of background DM into the BH~\cite{Akil:2023kym}.